 The General Studies in HES offers the Master of Science in Human Environmental Sciences with the following areas of study:

-- Consumer Conflict Management, Negotiation, and Mediation (graduate certificate available)
+- Conflict Resolution (graduate certificate only)

 - Consumer Quality Management